Chapter 4758-4 Application for Licensure or Certification

-(A) All applicants for initial licensure or certification as a chemical dependency counselor assistant, licensed chemical dependency counselor II, licensed chemical dependency counselor III, licensed independent chemical dependency counselor, registered applicant, Ohio prevention specialist I or Ohio prevention specialist II shall file with the executive director of the board a written application, signed and duly notarized, on a form prescribed by the board.
+(A) All applicants for initial licensure or certification as a chemical dependency counselor assistant, licensed chemical dependency counselor II, licensed chemical dependency counselor III, licensed independent chemical dependency counselor, licensed independent chemical dependency counselor clinical supervisor, registered applicant, Ohio prevention specialist assistant, Ohio prevention specialist I or Ohio prevention specialist II shall file with the executive director of the board a written application, signed and duly notarized, on a form prescribed by the board.

 (1) The formal application packet contains all documentation and reference forms necessary to be credentialed at a particular level and consists of, at a minimum, the following:

 (b) Documentation of hours of volunteer or paid work experience.
 This includes related position descriptions that are signed by the supervisor.

 (c) Documentation of required levels of education and training.
 This includes a copy of the transcript(s) of courses taken, certificates of attendance at appropriate workshops, and letters of participation.